zarapeisker/javapractice/README.md

 javapractice
 ============

-This is where my java exercises go.
+I'm learning Java in 7 days: This is where my practice exercises go.